Technical Trainer: staying at the forefront of technology

 Technical Trainer on Cat heavy equipment

-I completed training in auto mechanics in 1981.
-I immediately started working as a technician, and in 1993, I placed first in the General Motors competition in Canada.
-I then landed a technical communicator position in Toronto.
-I eventually decided to return to Quebec to be with my family.
-I have two DEPs: one in construction machinery and one in auto mechanics.
-I worked in material handling, which is very similar to the automobile sector, except that its requirements are more stringent.
-There are also more technologies, such as hydraulics.
+I completed my auto mechanic training in 1981.
+From there, I started working as a technician right away, and in 1993, I placed first in the General Motors competition in Canada.
+After that I landed a technical communicator position in Toronto, though I eventually decided to return to Quebec to be closer to family.

-How did you become a technical trainer at Toromont Cat?
+You definitely picked up a lot of skills!
+So how did you become a technical trainer at Toromont Cat?

 It's about 50/50.
 I teach as much theory as I teach practical skills.
 Our students fall into three different categories: apprentice technicians, technicians who work for Toromont Cat customers, and Toromont Cat certified technicians.
 When it comes to apprentices, they need to learn every aspect of the job.
 It’s rewarding for a trainer.
 There are a lot of questions and interactions, and apprentices are hungry for knowledge.
 With experienced technicians, the training is a little more intense.
 The questions are more detailed – we delve into the less-known technical components of a machine.
-You have to be prepared, and it's a win-win, because I also learn during these trainings.
+You have to be prepared, and it's a win-win, because I also learn during these training sessions.
 It’s a great challenge for me.
 For our customers' technicians, expectations are slightly different.
 They usually perform less in-depth work than our technicians, as they tend to focus on maintenance and minor repairs.

 What do you like most about your job?
-What are your biggest challenges?
-And what is your favourite project?

 I really enjoy the technical aspect: looking at a diagram and trying to define each component.
 There are also new challenges to the job because of technological advances – things change each week.
 You have to read plans and documentation and stay informed to keep up with developments, which evolve quickly!
 My main challenge is to teach everyone something and to ignite passion.